-Tens of millions of tires are discarded across the Middle East every year.
+More than 1 billion tires are discarded around the world every year.
 Disposal of waste tires is a challenging task because tires have a long life and are non-biodegradable.
-The traditional method of waste tires management have been stockpiling or illegally dumping or landfilling, all of which are short-term solution.
+The traditional method of tire waste management is stockpiling or illegally dumping or landfilling, all of which are short-term solution.

-Crumb rubber is a term usually applied to recycled rubber from automotive and truck scrap tires.
-There are two major technologies for producing crumb rubber – ambient mechanical grinding and cryogenic grinding.
+Crumb rubber is a term used for recycled rubber from automotive and truck scrap tires.
+The two major technologies for producing crumb rubber are ambient mechanical grinding and cryogenic grinding.
 Of the two processes, cryogenic process is more expensive but it produces smoother and smaller crumbs.

 Ambient Mechanical Grinding